- Student Life

-The Academic Committee shall have the power to pass an ‘advisory’ vote of no confidence in the Managing Director.
+The Academic Committee shall have the power to pass an ‘advisory’ vote of no confidence in the Principal and Chief Executive Officer.
 If exercised, the directors shall give due regard to such vote, provided a majority of the external academic advisors of the Academic Committee have voted in favour of such vote.

 Committee of University Chairs, ‘The Higher Education Code of Governance’ (2020).
 See: www.universitychairs.ac.uk